Skip to content

 Rust code in elot-orgize/src/ make bundle (rebuilds WASM + re-bundles)

-TypeScript in src/ make bundle (re-bundles; WASM rebuild is fast if unchanged)
+TypeScript in src/ make bundle (re-bundles)

-Only want to type-check TS make build
+Only type-checking make build

-Want a fresh .vsix make package (runs bundle via prepublish)
+Fresh .vsix make package (runs bundle via prepublish)

 Forgot the commands make help